Panama Temporary Residency – Your First Step to Living in Panama

 Yes.
 Through Panama’s Qualified Investor Visa, you can secure permanent residency from day one by making a real estate investment of $300,000.
 At Agroup Consulting, we assist you with the investment paperwork, legal filings, and the entire immigration process so you can enjoy your new status and later apply for citizenship after five years.

 If your temporary Panama residency visa card is lost or stolen, you don’t need to start over.
-You must file a replacement request with Immigration.
-We handle the paperwork and guide you through the re‑issuance process quic
+You simply need to file a replacement request with the National Immigration Service and pay the official replacement fee.